carloskekwa/Custom-Keyboard-Prediction/README.md

-# Custom-Keyboard-Prediction for Keyboard extension in iOS
+# Custom-Keyboard-Prediction for Keyboard extension in iOS (Work on Real Device Only)

 ## Description